Xilinx/Vitis-AI/docsrc/source/docs/board_setup/board_setup_mpsoc.rst

       cd ~/dpu_sw_optimize/zynqmp/
       ./zynqmp_dpu_optimize.sh

-3. (Optional) How to install the Vitis AI for PetaLinux 2022.2 There are two ways to install the dependent libraries of Vitis AI.
+3. (Optional) How to leverage Vitis AI with PetaLinux 2022.2

+   There are two ways to install the dependent libraries of Vitis AI.

-   One is to rebuild the system by configuring PetaLinux and the other is to install the Vitis AI online via ``dnf``.
+   One is to rebuild the system by configuring PetaLinux and the other is to install Vitis AI online via ``dnf``.

    -  Build-Time